TheDataAreClean/cube/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: Lately.. # leave blank to exclude
+title: # leave blank to exclude
 number_featured: 5 # pulling from mainSections in config.toml
 use_featured: true # if false, use most recent by date
 number_categories: 0 # set to zero to exclude
-show_intro: true
+show_intro:
-intro: |
+intro:

-  I have been working on research studies and monitoring and evaluation programmes focusing on nano-entrepreneurship in India.
-I am also experimenting with new visual mediums to make fundamental statistical concepts accessible to a wider audience.

 show_outro: true
 outro: |

   ## Why `cube` ?

-  I am a fairly private person who doesn't like sharing their name and photo online, and through the years `cube` has becime my default identity, even amongst friends.
+  I am a fairly private person who doesn't like sharing their name and photo online, and through the years `cube` has become my default identity amongst friends.
 It’s not like you won’t find me on the internet if you look around, it's probably somewhere on this website too!
 But why offer it myself?

   ## Why `TheDataAreClean` ?